MikaylaFr/Alert-Alligator/README.md

 # Alert Alligator
-A web app to alert users about air quality and fema disasters in your area.
+A web app to alert users about air quality and FEMA disasters in your area.